USA and the UK

 Other Emigration Routes to Ireland

 The Immigrant Investor Programme enables those with a minimum investment of €1 million to relocate to Ireland, along with their immediate family, for up to five years.
+Note that as of 15 February 2023, the Irish Immigrant Investor Programme will no longer be accepting new applications.

 The Start-up Entrepreneur Programme allows international entrepreneurs with an innovative business proposal and funding or financial backing of at least €50,000 to set up a business in Ireland.
-However, this scheme does not apply to retail, catering and personal services business ideas.
+However, this scheme does not apply to retail, catering, and personal services business ideas.

 With both of these immigration permissions, you will initially receive residency for two years.

-As mentioned above, if you are married/in a civil partnership with an Irish resident who is an EEA/Swiss national, you could still be eligible to move to Ireland on the basis of your relationship to them under EU Treaty Rights.
+As mentioned above, if you are married/in a civil partnership with an Irish resident who is an EEA/Swiss national, you could still be eligible to move to Ireland on the basis of your relationship with them under EU Treaty Rights.
 You will need to apply to INIS for permission to remain under EU Treaty Rights.

 Under the Zambrano ruling, non-EU parents of a dependent child who is a citizen of, and resident in, an EU member state can emigrate to that EU member state.
 This means that American parents of dependent Irish citizen children can live in Ireland.
-Those who meet this criteria won’t usually need an employment permit to work in Ireland.
+Those who meet this criterion won’t usually need an employment permit to work in Ireland.

 What Do I Need to do When I Arrive in Ireland?